midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 ## The Compiler Implementation
 The Compact open-source project provides an official implementation of the Compact programming language.
-This compiler is implemented in the Scheme programming language.
+This compiler is implemented in the Scheme programming language (Dybvig 2009; Cisco Systems, Inc. 2025).
-Scheme is used, primarily, in order to use the [Nanopass compiler framework](https://nanopass.org/documentation.html) ([GitHub](https://github.com/nanopass)).
+Scheme is used, primarily, in order to use the [Nanopass compiler framework](https://nanopass.org/documentation.html) ([GitHub](https://github.com/nanopass)) (Keep and Andersen).
 Nanopass is a framework intended to easily and correctly develop commercial-quality compilers.

 While we would not say that the barrier to entry for contributing to the Compact compiler is exactly "low", Nanopass compilers do have a pleasant characteristic of being quite understandable once one learns the framework.
 The compiler is structured as a number of compiler passes that each individually make a small transformation on an intermediate representation (IR).
 Each compiler pass is implemented as a sequence of rewrite rules that pattern matches on the input IR and generates the output IR.
+The Compact compiler has an extensive test suite with essentially full coverage of the compiler.
+This test suite helps developers catch unintended changes before they are released.

 The current implementation of the compiler supports the Midnight Network as the underlying blockchain.
 Midnight uses a BLS-based proof system.
 Together, we will refer to the underlying blockchain and proof system as the "backend".

-The architecture of the Compact compiler is intended to support a different backends.
+The architecture of the Compact compiler is intended to support different backends.
 The compiler has an initial sequence of compiler passes that are generic and do not depend on the backend.
 Then, there are a relatively small number of backend-specific code generation passes that would need to be implemented differently for a different underlying blockchain system.